Reada

 Immersive Reading

 The app helps users set small, achievable goals to build a consistent and lasting reading habit.
-It features a simplified landing page that highlights a clear goal and the current book in progress, reducing clutter and avoiding information overload.
+It features a simplified landing page that highlights the daily goal and the book in progress, reducing clutter and avoiding information overload.

 Sketched concepts and user flows to explore and define the user experience.